miRTop/incubator/projects/Reanalysis_ERCC.md

 ## Tools

-* miraligner + isomiRs - On charge Lorena Pantano
+* bcbio smallRNA-seq pipeline + isomiRs - On charge Lorena Pantano
 * isomiR-SEA - On charge Gianvito Urgese
+* ChimiRa, miRge - On charge Marck Halushka
+* sRNAbench - On charge Michael Hackenberg
 * [Add your tool here and person will do it]

 ## Questions to address